jack/ st. malopushing innovation to new depths

 Extreme depths, cold water, crushing pressure and challenging currents.
 Experts agree - easy oil is gone.
 We reply that innovation isn’t.
 Chevron has implemented a suite of breakthrough technologies in some of the world’s most complex reservoirs.

 Jack/St. Malo is our signature deepwater project in the U.S. Gulf of Mexico.
 Through innovation and technology, more than 500 million oil-equivalent barrels are expected to be recovered.

 total barrels per day in 2020

 The Jack and St. Malo fields were co-developed with subsea completions flowing back to a single host floating production unit (semisubmersible) located between the fields.
 Steve Thurston, vice president of Exploration and Projects at Chevron, explains that we elected for a joint development to “reduce cost and capture scale” and had field development occur in two stages for “learning and risk reduction.”
-Stage 1 was put in production in 2014—on time and under budget.
-In 2017, development drilling continued on Stage 2, completing three of the four planned wells.
-Stage 3 includes three additional development wells; drilling began in 2017 and is expected to continue in 2018.
+Stage 1 was put in production in 2014 – on time and under budget.
+Stage 2 was completed in 2018.
+The final Stage 3 development well completed in May 2020.
+The St. Malo Stage 4 waterflood project includes two new production wells, three injector wells and topsides water injection equipment at the St. Malo field.
+The first production well was spud in July.
+First injection is expected in 2023.

 “With each of our major Gulf of Mexico deep water projects, Chevron had to do something that we haven’t done before.
 By extending existing and developing new technologies, we have proven we can operate in deeper water and deal with higher pressures and address the many challenges that we see.”